Music Minor Guidelines

 - Additional information can be found on the Auditions website, including requirements per instrument.

 Visit the catalog for all course requirements (total of 22 credits)

 Required courses taken prior to admission to the Music Minor

-- On a space available basis, students may take the Music Theory, Sight Singing, Music History, and Ensemble courses prior to admission to the Music Minor.
-Such coursework will be credited toward the minor once a student auditions for and is accepted into the program.
+- Students may take required Music Theory, Aural Skills, Music History, and Ensemble coursework prior to admission into the Music Minor.
+Such coursework will be credited toward the minor once the student is accepted into the program.
 Students are strongly encouraged to enroll in Fundamentals of Music Theory or take the Fundamental placement exam (August 22, 2016 (rm 3320, 3-5PM) as soon as possible.

-- Private lessons designed for the Music Minor (PFMJ XXX01) are not available till an audition is completed successfully.
-Credits received for private lessons for non-majors (MUNM XXX00) prior to a successful audition to the Music Minor, however, will count toward completion of the Minor requirements.
-These lessons require an additional performance fee and require an audition during summer orientation sessions or by appointment.
-Please contact Ms. Dianne Zamoiski at (607) 274-3366 for further information.
+- Private lessons designed for the Music Minor (PFMJ XXX01) may not be scheduled prior to a successful audition.
+(Credits received for private lessons for non-majors (MUNM XXX00) prior to a successful audition to the Music Minor will count toward completion of the Minor requirements.
+These lessons require an additional performance fee (approximately $180) and require an audition during summer orientation sessions or by appointment.
+Please contact Ms. Dianne Zamoiski at (607) 274-3366 for further information.)

 Recommended course sequence

 - Upon acceptance into the minor, students are required to take Fundamentals of Music Theory.